Henri Coutard: Caltech and the Chicago Tumor Institute

 Coutard grew interested in United States radiotherapy research, where supervoltage units (X-ray generators with a peak kilovoltage of several hundred kilovolts) were being produced.
 The physicist Charles Christian Lauritsen, on behalf of his mentor Robert Andrews Millikan, invited Coutard to work at the Kellogg Research Laboratory at the California Institute of Technology.
 At the same time, Max Cutler of the Chicago Tumor Institute offered Coutard a leading position there.
 Coutard accepted both offers in late 1937.
 He resigned his position at the Radium Institute and was succeeded by François Baclesse.
 At Caltech, he studied high-voltage therapy and worked closely with Millikan and the physicist Seeley G. Mudd.

 After working at Caltech for six months, Coutard moved to Chicago and studied the use of short, concentrated doses of radiation for treating laryngeal cancer at the Chicago Tumor Institute, while teaching graduate courses there.
 Cutler's ambitions for the institute were curtailed as a result of the Great Depression.
 He was unable to secure a supervoltage unit for Coutard, and the institute did not receive many patients.
-During this time, he treated the American entrepreneur and philanthropist Spencer Penrose for esophageal cancer, having previously treated Penrose for laryngopharyngeal cancer in Paris in 1932.
+During this time, Coutard treated the American entrepreneur and philanthropist Spencer Penrose for esophageal cancer, having previously treated Penrose for laryngopharyngeal cancer in Paris in 1932.
 Penrose bought a radiotherapy unit for his home in Colorado Springs, Colorado, and Coutard accompanied him there to continue his treatment.